Root Canal Therapy – Midwest City, OK

 - Gum infection – inflamed or infected soft tissue around a single tooth, and any symptoms you may experience due to an infection, including fever, nausea, and fatigue

 How is Root Canal Therapy Performed?

-Root canals are performed over the course of two or more trips to our office.
+Root canals are performed over the course of two or more trips to our dental office.
 In many cases, the first appointment is an emergency visit scheduled in order to relieve pain.
 We begin by numbing the area around the tooth.
 Then, we drill a hole from the top of the tooth into the pulp layer.
 We remove the damaged pulp and nerve tissue.
 In some cases, we’ll need to apply an oral and/or topical antibiotic to remove infection before we complete root canal therapy.
 Once your tooth is free from infection, we refill the tooth with a biocompatible substance and reseal the access hole.
 In most cases, we also place a dental crown.
 This strengthens and protects the root canal treated tooth.